SmingHub/Sming/docs/source/getting-started.rst

 Documentation
 -------------

-We provide `generated documentation <https://sming.readthedocs.io/>`__ online.

-If you want you can also generate a complete documentation locally by following these :doc:`instructions </_inc/docs/README>`.
+In addition to our `online documentation <https://sming.readthedocs.io/>`__, you can also generate a complete documentation locally by following these :doc:`instructions </_inc/docs/README>`.